600-cell: Decagons

 The fibrations of the 600-cell include 6 fibrations of its 72 great decagons: 6 fiber bundles of 12 great decagons.
+The 12 Clifford parallel decagons in each bundle are completely disjoint.
+Adjacent parallel decagons are spanned by edges of other great decagons.

 Each fiber bundle delineates 20 helical rings of 30 tetrahedral cells each, with five rings nesting together around each decagon.
 The Hopf map of this fibration is the icosahedron, where each of 12 vertices lifts to a great decagon, and each of 20 triangular faces lifts to a 30-cell ring.

-Each tetrahedral cell occupies only one cell ring in each of the 6 fibrations.
+Each tetrahedral cell occupies only one of the 20 cell rings in each of the 6 fibrations.

 The tetrahedral cell contributes each of its 6 edges to a decagon in a different fibration, but contributes that edge to five distinct cell rings in the fibration.

 The 12 great circles and 30-cell rings of the 600-cell's 6 characteristic Hopf fibrations make the 600-cell a geometric configuration of 30 "points" and 12 "lines" written as 302125.

 It is called the Schläfli double six configuration after Ludwig Schläfli, the Swiss mathematician who discovered the 600-cell and the complete set of regular polytopes in n dimensions.

 Hexagons

 The fibrations of the 24-cell include 4 fibrations of its 16 great hexagons: 4 fiber bundles of 4 great hexagons.
+The 4 Clifford parallel hexagons in each bundle are completely disjoint.
+Adjacent parallel hexagons are spanned by edges of other great hexagons.

 Each fiber bundle delineates 4 helical rings of 6 octahedral cells each, with three rings nesting together around each hexagon.

 Each octahedral cell occupies only one cell ring in each of the 4 fibrations.

 The octahedral cell contributes 3 of its 12 edges to 3 different Clifford parallel hexagons in each fibration, but contributes each edge to three distinct cell rings in the fibration.

 The 600-cell contains 25 24-cells, and can be seen (10 different ways) as a compound of 5 disjoint 24-cells.

 It has 10 fibrations of its 200 great hexagons: 10 fiber bundles of 20 great hexagons.
+The 20 Clifford parallel hexagons in each bundle are completely disjoint.
+Adjacent parallel hexagons are spanned by edges of great decagons.
 Each fiber bundle delineates 20 helical rings of 6 octahedral cells each, with three rings nesting together around each hexagon.

-The Hopf map of this fibration is the dodecahedron, where each of 20 vertices lifts to a bundle of great hexagons.
+The Hopf map of this fibration is the dodecahedron, where the 20 vertices each lift to a bundle of great hexagons.

-Each octahedral cell occupies only one cell ring in each of the 10 fibrations.
+Each octahedral cell occupies only one of the 20 6-octahedron rings in each of the 10 fibrations.

 The 20 6-octahedron rings belong to 5 disjoint 24-cells of 4 6-octahedron rings each; each hexagonal fibration of the 600-cell consists of 5 disjoint 24-cells.